chaskiq/ex-marcel/README.md

 ## License

-Marcel itself is released under the terms of the MIT License.
+ExMarcel itself is released under the terms of the MIT License.
 See the MIT-LICENSE file for details.

-Portions of Marcel are adapted from the [mimemagic] gem, released under the terms of the MIT License.
+Portions of Marcel (Ruby) are adapted from the [mimemagic] gem, released under the terms of the MIT License.

 Marcel's magic signature data is adapted from [Apache Tika](https://tika.apache.org), released under the terms of the Apache License.
 See the APACHE-LICENSE file for details.